 8.2.1 Includes malting barley destined for the domestic malting market.
-Although the Australian barley MRLs (as applied by the APVMA through State Government control-of-use legislation) are higher than those ROLs listed below, industry recommends that in the Australian domestic market malting barley should be outturned at 1⁄2 (50%) of the MRL (see 4.
+Although the Australian barley MRLs (as applied by the APVMA through State Government control-of-use legislation) are higher than those ROLs listed below, industry recommends that in the Australian domestic market malting barley should be outturned at 1⁄2 (50%) of the MRL (see Section 4.
 Industry Outturn Target) and therefore the following ROLs should apply.

 Chemical Name ROL (mg/kg)

 carbaryl 7.5^+

 chlorpyrifos-methyl 5.0^

-dichlorvos 0.01
+dichlorvos 0.01 (LOR)

 deltamethrin 1.0#

 fenitrothion 5.0

+malathion 4.0

 pirimiphos methyl 3.5^

 methoprene 1.0

+Chemical Name ROL (mg/kg)

 piperonyl butoxide 10.0

+pyrethrins 1.5

 methyl bromide 50

 phosphine 0.1

 spinosad 1~

 sulfuryl fluoride 0.05

-- ^ The Australian barley industry has an agreed position that malting barley is not to be treated with chlorpyrifos-methyl, pirimiphosmethyl or carbaryl. - + Specific products only registered for use in Australia. - # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - The Australian Barley industry has an agreed position that malting barley is not to be fumigated with methyl bromide.
-Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence. - ~ Various products registered in Australia refer to label.
+^ The Australian barley industry has an agreed position that malting barley is not to be treated with chlorpyrifos-methyl, pirimiphos-methyl or carbaryl.

+- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - + Specific products only registered for use in Australia. - ~ Various products registered in Australia refer to label. - \ The Australian Barley industry has an agreed position that malting barley is not to be fumigated with methyl bromide.
+Recorded separately as inorganic bromide and methyl bromide, arising from methyl bromide fumigation and natural occurrence.

 8.3.
-Barley - Feed Barley - Domestic and Export
+Barley - Stockfeed Barley - Domestic and Export